Terrorism and social media

 Terrorism, fear, and media are interconnected.
-Terrorists uses the media to advertise their attacks and or messages, and the media uses terrorism events to further aid their ratings.
+Terrorists use the media to advertise their attacks and or messages, and the media uses terrorism events to further aid their ratings.
 Both promote unwarranted propaganda that instills mass amounts of public fear.
-Osama Bin Laden himself spoke of this weaponization of the media in a letter after 9/11.
-Within that letter, Bin Laden recalled fear as the deadliest weapon.
-He reflected upon the way western civilization has become obsessed with mass media in that they are quick to consume what will evidently bring them fear.
-He also states that, we are bringing this problem on our own people by giving the media such power.
-In relation to one’s need for media coverage, the Jihad can be classified as an offspring of mass media.
-The Jihad needs to conceptualize their martyrdom by leaving behind manifestos and live videos of their attacks.
-In fact, it is crucially important to them that it is being covered.
-For there is this overall fascination with crime itself, especially terrorism.
-The components the media looks for to deem the news “worthy” enough to publicize are categorized into ten qualities, terrorists usually exceed half in their attacks.
-The following are Immediacy, Conflict, Negativity, Human Interest, Photographability, Simple Story Lines, Topicality, Exclusivity, Reliability, and Local Interest.
-Morality and profitability often are two motivations when delivering news, however recently news has become more motivated in making money than shielding the public from bad news.
+The leader of Al-Qaeda, Osama bin Laden, discussed the weaponization of media in a letter written after his organization committed the terrorist attacks of September 11 attacks.
+In that letter, Bin Laden stated that fear was the deadliest weapon.
+He noted that the Western civilization has become obsessed with mass media, quickly consuming what will bring them fear.
+He further stated that societies are bringing this problem on their own people by giving media coverage an inherent power.

+In relation to one's need for media coverage, Al-Qaeda and other militant Jihadi terrorist organizations can be classified as a far-right radical offshoot of mainstream mass media.
+The Jihad needs to conceptualize their martyrdom by leaving behind manifestos and live videos of their attacks; it is crucially important to them that their ill deeds are being covered by news media.

+The components the media looks for to deem the news "worthy" enough to publicize are categorized into ten qualities; terrorists usually exceed half in their attacks.
+These include: Immediacy, Conflict, Negativity, Human Interest, Photographability, Simple Story Lines, Topicality, Exclusivity, Reliability, and Local Interest.
+Historically, morality and profitability are two motivations which are not easily weighed when delivering news; recent news coverage has become far more motivated in making money for their parent corporation than serving as a defender of truth, doing true journalistic fact-finding, and shielding the public from news which is sensational, outright untrue, or politically-motivated propaganda.